Sunday, May 3, 2026

 Best for.
 People who genuinely enjoy spreadsheets, will commit to a monthly update routine, and value control and privacy above convenience.
 If that is not you, an automated tool you actually use is better than a perfect spreadsheet you do not.

-How to export your Moneyhub data before August 2026
+How to migrate off Moneyhub before August 2026

 Choosing the right replacement